jolonf/SimpleParsec/README.md

 Note that the `Parser` parameter type is actually `Substring` and not `String`.
 This allows for efficient processing throughout the parsers as substrings don't copy the string instead represent index locations within the string.
-Swift automatically converts the string literal into a `Subtring` however if we have an already defined string we will need to convert it to a substring first:
+Swift automatically converts the string literal into a `Substring` however if we have an already defined string we will need to convert it to a substring first:
 ```swift
 let text = "def name"